pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 (especially for remote positions).

-Oh, and they would also grant me, personally, a massive unfair advantage over fellow interview candidates--time.
+Oh, and they would also grant me, personally, a massive unfair advantage over fellow interview candidates: time.

 ---